beehive-lab/mambo/docs/tutorials/hipeac2025/README.md

 > [!NOTE]
 > MAMBO can be also run natively, without Docker, on Armv8 Linux machines.
 Speak to us if you wish to do so and have any problems.

+Complete exercises in the following order:

+## Introduction
+Follow the [link](introduction/README.md) to start with the Introduction.

+## Exercise 1 - Callbacks and scan-time code analysis
+Follow the [link](exercise1/README.md) to start Exercise 1.

+## Exercise 2 - Extending Scan-time Analysis
+ Follow the [link](exercise2/README.md) to start Exercise 2.

+## Exercise 3 - Run-time Instrumentation
+ Follow the [link](exercise3/README.md) to start Exercise 3.

+## Exercise 4 - Advanced Instrumentation
+ Follow the [link](exercise4/README.md) to start Exercise 4.

+## Appendix
+ Follow the [link](appendix/README.md) to start the additional exercises.

 > [!NOTE]
 > After completing Exercise 1 you can either continue with your current code or start from the code template provided for you in subsequent exercises.